MetaMask/mm-docs-v2/wallet/tutorials/dapp-tutorial.md

 You may need to have a list of whitelisted chainId's that your app supports, you may need to create UI that shows information on that network, you might want to present a button that allows them to connect to a supported chain, and I'm sure many other things.
 Knowing the users wallet is on the correct chain and reacting to that in your application is important in almost every Web3 application I can think of.

 This tutorial's scope will not be covering any of those scenarios, but at the least you now have that chainId, you are watching it for changes and could build functionality around it if needed.

+### Single Component Conclusion

+Our code is starting to get a little confusing.
+But don't think we have led you astray.
+We now have our head around connecting and listening to the MetaMask wallet state.
+But, if we want to bring this functionality to an application with more than one component that will need to know about it's state, we're going to have to break out of this local state and use something like React's Context API to manage the state globally and ensure that any component in our application can be aware and conditionally render or display information pertaining to our MetaMask wallet.

+We also would like to bring in the MetaMask SDK, it's only an import and a few lines of code, so it doesn't matter if we do it now or once we've refactored our state.
+In the next section of the tutorial we will introduce MetaMask SDK which will enable our users to connect via Metamask Extension or MetaMask mobile and we will sort out our application state and make it global.

+## Connect MetaMask via SDK